ipfs-shipyard/npm-on-ipfs/README.md

 We use [`rc`](https://github.com/dominictarr/rc) to parse configuration files.
 Please see the [`rc` repository](https://github.com/dominictarr/rc#standards) for the order of precedence used when searching for configuration files.
 Our app is `ipfs-npm`.

-Please see the rc repository for the order of precedence used when searching for configuration files.

 For instance, if you want to always use a remote daemon, you could create a `~/.ipfs-npmrc` file like this:

 ```json